 Milestone-Based, Not Time-and-Materials

-NOTchip doesn't do retainer billing for MVPs.
+We don't do retainer billing for MVPs.
 We quote a scope, break it into milestones, and you pay per milestone as it's delivered and approved.
 You're never paying for time when nothing is shipping.
+(Here's the full comparison against typical agency billing.)

 What Happens After the MVP?